BoomDAO/ICP.NET/src/Candid/API.md

 ##### Summary

-Helper method to convert a typed value to an optional value
+Helper method to convert a typed value to an optional value.
+The typed value must be an opt

 ##### Returns